Minecraft Console ClientMinecraft Console Client

 VPS Name

-For the Application and OS images select Ubuntu Server 22.04 LTS (HVM), SSD Volume Type.
+For the Application and OS images select the current Ubuntu Server 24.04 LTS image.
+The exact AWS label may vary slightly by point release.

 Danger